Azure/FTALive-Sessions/content/containers/aks-operations/articles/patching-upgrade.md

   - To see all supported versions in an Azure region, use `az aks get-versions --location <location> --output table`.
   - To see which version your cluster can upgrade to, use `az aks get-upgrades --resource-group <resource group> --name <cluster name>`.
 - You have 30 days from a patch/minor version removal to upgrade to a supported version.
-Failing to do so within this time window would lead to outside of support of the cluster.
+Failing to do so within this time window would lead to outside of support of the cluster.You can enable [Long Term Support in AKS](https://azure.microsoft.com/en-us/updates/generally-available-long-term-support-version-in-aks/) starting with Kubernetes v1.27.
+(GA April 18, 2023)
 - When you upgrade the AKS cluster, patch versions can be skipped.
 But the minor versions of the control plane cannot be skipped, except for upgrading from an unsupported version to the minimum supported version.
 The minor versions of node agent may be the same as or up to two minor versions older than the minor version of the control plane.
 The table below summarizes the supported version skew according to the [Version Skew Policy](https://kubernetes.io/releases/version-skew-policy/).

     <table>